-Sure, recognizing letters and identifying the sounds they make is just recall.
+Sure, recognizing beginning sounds is just recall.
 But

-the recall of the alphabet and initial letter sounds is foundational for all reading.
+the recall of the alphabet and beginning letter sounds is foundational for all reading.

-You’re not a teacher, so you’re probably wondering, “what is a beginning letter sound?”
-It is the first sound or the beginning sound you hear in a word.
+You’re not a teacher, so you’re probably wondering, “what is a beginning sound?”
+It is the first sound you hear in a word.

 When you say cat, the initial sound is /c/.